Curriculum

 - English

-The seventh-grade course blends vocabulary development, analysis, grammar, and creative writing.
+The Seventh Grade English curriculum blends vocabulary development, analysis, grammar, and creative writing.
 Students write several essays over the course of the year, both expository and creative in nature, in which content and syntax are critically analyzed.
 Another element of the curriculum is the accrual of sound study habits and self-discipline.
 Our study of grammar begins with a review of parts of speech and the elements of a sentence and continues to extend the study of punctuation, including commas and semicolons.
-Students grapple with the theme of identity; coming to terms with who they are, the community they live in and the identities of those around them.
-The literature studied and texts utilized: The Last Cuentista (summer reading), Ghost Boys, Little Worlds, Animal Farm, Of Mice and Men, Citizen, Poet X, Vocabulary Energizers and Writing and Grammar.
+Students grapple with the theme of identity: coming to terms with who they are, the community they live in, and the identities of those around them.
+The literature studied and texts utilized are Animal Farm, Of Mice and Men, The Poet X, and Ghost Boys.

 -